 Students interested in New Markets jobs have vastly different networks, but their career possibilities are endless because they are — like the practice of law — ever evolving

 By Rebecca Beyer

-Rhonda Rittenberg, co-chair of NALP's JD Advantage Work Group, has contributed to a newly-released comprehensive guide for law school career services offices to help students navigate an evolving employment landscape.
+Rhonda Rittenberg, director of the Office of New Markets and co-chair of NALP's JD Advantage Work Group, has contributed to a newly-released comprehensive guide for law school career services offices to help students navigate an evolving employment landscape.
 JD Advantage Career Guide contains profiles of 10 career areas, appendices and other data about JD Advantage jobs.